1. Home

 Capesize cargo ships will be used this month or next to transport lumber from Uruguay and grain from Brazil, according to shipping data from S&P Global Platts.

-These large ships are typically used to transport coal and iron ore, while timber is typically transported in smaller vessels, according to Genco Shipping & Trading CEO John Wobensmith.
+These large ships are normally used to transport coal and iron ore, while wood is normally transported on smaller vessels, according to the CEO of Genco Shipping & Trading, John Wobensmith.

 “It just goes to show how tight the overall dry bulk market is, which is set to get even tighter,” Wobensmith said in an interview on Thursday.
 The high freight rates "are not just something for the next three months", said the executive, according to which the trend should persist throughout 2022 due to the lower availability of ships.

-Capesize ship freight rates are costing around US$2021 a day in 18, which corresponds to an increase of nearly 40% over the average in 2020, Wobensmith said.
+Capesize ship freight rates in 2021 are costing around US$18 per day, which corresponds to an increase of almost 40% compared to the average in 2020, said Wobensmith.

 Ship freight rates are expected to rise further in 2021 due to increased import and export in Brazil